Skip to main content

 • Break down the four walls of the classroom

-• Develop relationships with K-12 and higher education students as well as teachers in community agencies
+• Develop relationships with K-12 and higher education students and teachers in community agencies

 Instructor Benefits